leomao/pika-vim/README.md

 ### Update Plugins
 - use `:PlugClean` to clean old plugins.
 - use `:PlugUpdate` to update the plugins.
+- use `./cleanup.sh` to clean up the git history of plugins.

 # Included Plugins: